 In future, the ePrivacy Directive will be replaced by the ePrivacy Regulation and as such, will work alongside the GDPR.
 The upcoming regulation is expected to still uphold the same values as the directive.

-In addition to the disclosures and requirements outlined above (and subject to your law of reference), if operating an e-commerce website or app, you’re further subject to the applicable consumer rights laws and applicable industry rules.
+In addition to the disclosures and requirements outlined above (and subject to your law of reference), if operating an e-commerce website or app, you’re further subject to the applicable commercial laws and industry rules.

-Under most countries’ laws, when selling to consumers, you need to inform customers of the following:
+Under most countries’ consumer laws, when selling to consumers, in addition to the default required privacy disclosures, you’ll need to inform customers of the following:

 In the US, there is no one national law in regards to returns/refunds for purchases made online as in most cases, this is implemented on a state-by-state basis, however, under several state-laws, if no refund or return notice was made visible to consumers before purchase, consumers are automatically granted extended return/refund rights.
 In cases where the item purchased is defective, an implied warranty may apply in lieu of a written warranty.
 Written warranties should at least adhere to industry standards of fairness.